ccollicutt/labinski/README.md

 The Name
 --------

-Labinski means "lab in sky", ie. a virtual computer lab in the "cloud", where the cloud could be whatever you define it as. :)
+Labinski means "lab in sky", ie. a virtual computer lab in the "cloud."

 Requirements
 ------------

-* An OpenStack cloud (can be run inside a vm with [devstack](http://www.devstack.org))
+* An OpenStack cloud (Not as hard to get as one might think: can be run inside a vm with [devstack](http://www.devstack.org))
-* A database that is supported by SQLAlchemy
+* A database that is supported by SQLAlchemy (eg. postgres)
-* python
+* python (developed on python 2.6.6 in CentOS 6)
     * Novaclient
     * Elixir, which requires SQLAlchemy
     * Bottle